DAP-Lab/4way-tabla-transcription/README.md

 # 4way-tabla-transcription

-This respository contains models and code to perform four-way classification of tabla strokes in a supplied audio recording into the following categories: Damped, Resonant treble, Resonant bass, Resonant both.
+This respository contains models and code to perform four-way classification of tabla strokes in an audio recording into the following categories: Damped, Resonant treble, Resonant bass, Resonant both.
 It is meant to accompany the following papers:

 ```
 R. M. Ananthanarayana, A. Bhattacharjee, and P. Rao, “Four-way Classification of Tabla Strokes